Moocowsgomoo/StS-ConstructMod/README.md

 1. Thanks to the [devs](https://www.megacrit.com/) of **SlayTheSpire** for making such and awesome game, allowing us to mod it, and allowing us to use recolored versions of their art assets in our mod
 2. Thanks to t-larson and contributors (https://github.com/t-larson) for BaseMod!!
 3. Thanks to kiooeht and contributors (https://github.com/kiooeht) for ModTheSpire!!
+4. Thanks to everyone in the Discord community who's played the mod and given feedback!

 ## Other Mods ##
 There are lots of fantastic mods that already exist for Slay the Spire.
 An updated list can be found at: